galilai-group/cjepa/README.md

 * action_encoder, video_encoder = None if video
 * Do not encode action, proprio of those encoders are None

-# Question

-* why history is not used?
-I guess n_step should be history +1 ?
-* wandb not working with different config

 # Todo
 * caching / dataset-class is not optimized.. takes forever lol
+* get_img_pipeline is not doing img resizing for some reason in my code